dhammateca/dhammapada-munindo/manuscript/docx/dhammapada-for-contemplation.md

 389.\
 Non-retaliation\
 is the characteristic of great beings.\
-They do not give rise to anger.\
+They do not give way to anger.\
 Should they be attacked,\
 it is not in their nature to strike back.